andsens/homeshick/README.md

 git push -u origin master
 cd -
 ```
-*(The _.homesick_ folder is not a typo, it is named as such because of compatability with
+*Note: The `.homesick/` folder is not a typo, it is named as such because of compatibility with
-[homesick](#homeshick-and-homesick), the ruby tool that inspired homeshick)*
+[homesick](#homeshick-and-homesick), the ruby tool that inspired homeshick*

 ### Other machines ###
 To get your custom `.bashrc` file onto other machines you [install homeshick](#installation) and
-clone your castle with: `homeshick clone username/dotfiles`
+clone your castle with: `$HOME/.homesick/repos/homeshick/home/homeshick clone username/dotfiles`
 homeshick will ask you immediately whether you want to symlink the newly cloned castle.
-If agree to that and also agree to it overwriting the existing `.bashrc` you can run
+If you agree to that and also agree to it overwriting the existing `.bashrc` you can run
-`source $HOME/.bashrc` to get your new `homeshick` alias running.
+`source $HOME/.bashrc` to get your `homeshick` alias running.

 ### Refreshing ###
 You can run `check` to see whether your castles are up to date or need pushing/pulling.